Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/bidding-blocks/_index.md

 The fonts used are **Vadamecum** (headings) and **Josefin Slab** (body).
 Everything else is mine.

+**This game can be played with a standard deck of cards.** Just read the rules and use numbers 1--10 of a standard deck.
+Decide which of the suits (hearts, spades, clubs, diamonds) maps to which of the suits in the game (floors, walls, stairs, roofs).
+And you're good to go!

 This idea is a kind of "twin" of [Six of Sparrows](/six-of-sparrows/).
 The two were originally one, merged idea, which I split when I realized that would be far better and simpler to play.

 That original idea came to me when I stumbled upon an older classic card game called Tichu.
 In it, players receive their cards "staggered": first you get X cards, then you may bid, then you get the rest of your cards.
 If you bid early, of course, you're rewarded with far more points---but it's risky, without knowing the other half of your cards!